-- at least 55 years of age and have primary custody of a grandchild, step-grandchild, or other relative (other than child) who is age 18 or younger; OR
+be at least 55 years of age and have primary custody of a grandchild, step-grandchild, or other relative (other than child) who is age 18 or younger; OR

-be at least 55 years of age and care for an adult child who has severe disabilities
+be at least 55 years of age, live with, and care for a relative aged 19-59 who has disabilities

 Some programs, such as Caregiver Support Coordination, have additional eligibility criteria.